dotnet/dotnet-docker/README.md

 - [`2.0.0-runtime-stretch-arm32v7`, `2.0.0-runtime`, `2.0-runtime`, `2-runtime` (*2.0/runtime/stretch/arm32v7/Dockerfile*)](https://github.com/dotnet/dotnet-docker/blob/master/2.0/runtime/stretch/arm32v7/Dockerfile)
 - [`2.0.0-runtime-deps-stretch-arm32v7`, `2.0.0-runtime-deps`, `2.0-runtime-deps`, `2-runtime-deps` (*2.0/runtime-deps/stretch/arm32v7/Dockerfile*)](https://github.com/dotnet/dotnet-docker/blob/master/2.0/runtime-deps/stretch/arm32v7/Dockerfile)

->**Note:** The arm32 images are in preview mode.
+>**Note:** The Docker images in this repo are supported by Microsoft.
+The `arm32v7` images are in preview and have "best effort" support only by the community and .NET Core Team.

->**Note:** The latest tag no longer uses the project.json project format, but has now been updated to be csproj/MSBuild-based.
-If you do not wish to [migrate](https://docs.microsoft.com/en-us/dotnet/articles/core/preview3/tools/dotnet-migrate) your existing projects to MSBuild simply change your Dockerfile to use the `1.1.0-sdk-projectjson` or `1.1.0-sdk-projectjson-nanoserver` tag.
-Going forward, new .NET Core sdk images will be MSBuild-based.
+>**Note:** Watch [dotnet/announcements](https://github.com/dotnet/announcements/issues?q=is%3Aissue+is%3Aopen+label%3ADocker) for Docker-related .NET Core announcements.

 For more information about these images and their history, please see [the relevant Dockerfile (`dotnet/dotnet-docker`)](https://github.com/dotnet/dotnet-docker/search?utf8=%E2%9C%93&q=FROM&type=Code).
 These images are updated via [pull requests to the `dotnet/dotnet-docker` GitHub repo](https://github.com/dotnet/dotnet-docker/pulls?utf8=%E2%9C%93&q=).

-# What is .NET Core?
+## What is .NET Core?

 .NET Core is a general purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).
 It is cross-platform, supporting Windows, macOS and Linux, and can be used in device, cloud, and embedded/IoT scenarios.